sumitdotml/gpu-dl-playground/README.md

 3. Shared Memory: _Purpose and benefits.
 Understand its explicit management by the programmer._
 4. Shared Memory Tiling for Matrix Multiplication: Implement matrix multiplication using shared memory to load tiles of input matrices. _This is a cornerstone CUDA optimization pattern._
 5. Bank Conflicts in Shared Memory: _What are they and how to avoid them for optimal shared memory throughput?_
 6. Basic Profiling: Introduce Nsight Compute.
-Profile my naive and shared-memory matrix multiplication kernels.
+Profile naive and shared-memory matrix multiplication kernels.
 Look at memory throughput, instruction execution, and basic bottleneck identification.
-7. Understanding memory bandwidth vs. computational throughput (e.g., theoretical peak FLOPs and bandwidth of my GPU). _Compare my kernel's performance against these._
+7. Understanding memory bandwidth vs. computational throughput (e.g., theoretical peak FLOPs and bandwidth of target GPU). _Compare kernel performance against these._
-8. **Memory footprint analysis** - Understanding and measuring how much global/shared memory my kernels use.
+8. **Memory footprint analysis** - Understanding and measuring how much global/shared memory kernels use.
    - Tools: `cudaMemGetInfo()`, Nsight Memory Profiler basics.

 Resources: